rmlz/simracingvalley/README.md

 5. Zip the cloned folder and upload it to AWS.
 6. Access your new website.

+## Usage
+**I'm not writing a full documentation.
+So, this is just some important *insights* that may help to start your project site and run the files in your server computer.**

+* Use PIP to install the requirements.txt file in the Dedicated Server (it can be your Personal Computer).
+* Run the **servercontrolv3.py** file and keep it running 24h/d if you want the AMS Dedicated Server to be opened automatically anytime of the day.
+* The online website contains formularies to schedule race on the database.
+The data is used to Start the server and Finish it on the right time so other races can keep their scheduled time.
+* You can't run multiple servers at a time using the **servercontrolv3.py**.
+* Edit the demo website and the API **application.py** on your needs.
+* A mongodb database must be created, and it's strongly recommended to use the [Atlas Mongo DB](https://www.mongodb.com/cloud/atlas) free service to start your database.
+* **If you have any plausible dificulties (related to the lack of documentation), don't be ashamed and [OPEN AN ISSUE](https://github.com/rmlz/simracingvalley/issues)!**
 <!-- CONTRIBUTING -->
 ## Contributing